opencog/learn/learn-lang-diary/Reading-List.md

   Analysis).
 Also, document-vectors look like context vectors, i.e. the two approaches become unified with hypervectors.

+  Author recognizes the role of grammar, without saying the word "grammar" and suggests word contexts are impoverished. (and this is correct; so he punts.)

+  Practical example: encoding of logical inference.
+Appears to be a variant of encoding a table.
+Points out that naive representations struggle with certain kinds of relationships (transitivity, membership.)
+Implies more complicated representations can over come this?
+  (without showing how).

+  Practical example: learning by example.
+Not this is actually interesting.
+Shows how basic relationships can be infered from a handful(?) of examples.
+Given the difficulty of inferencing described above, this is a crude approximation to a more fully formal, symbolic relational description.
+However, I'm thinking that this is enough to get started, to provide the needed rough draft that other kinds of systems can take over and elaborate.
+  Wow!
+That's actually pretty cool!
+I'm psyched!

+  Concludes with a nice summary of historical developments of various vector-encoding schemes.

 Interesting, but maybe less useful
 ----------------------------------
 * Jerry R. Hobbs "Chapter 6: Word meaning and world knowledge"